Neko-hey/ClipHistory/README.md

 ## Key Features

 * Automatically saves and manages clipboard history
-* Quick access right from the macOS menu bar
 * Lightweight and simple design
 * Press ⌘ + B to display the menu